Matmusia/magicline/README.md

 # magicline for TinyMCE V4

-Helps users to add new paragraphs in unreachable areas (Between 2 consecutives blocks or images, before the first or after the last Html element, ...).
+Helps users to add new paragraphs in unreachable areas (*Between 2 consecutives blocks or images, before the first or after the last Html element, ...*).

 ### Some context...
-Switching from CKEditor to TinyMCE for various reasons, I was missing the MagicLine plugin very much !
+Switching from *CKEditor* to *TinyMCE* for various reasons, I was missing the MagicLine plugin very much !
-I could'nt find anything close to that plugin for TinyMCE, so I've created one myself.
+I could'nt find anything close to that plugin for *TinyMCE*, so I've created one myself.

-I haven't checked how things are done in the CKEdtor's version, so this plugin may not behave exactly as the original one.
+I haven't checked how things are done in the *CKEdtor*'s version, so this plugin may not behave exactly as the original one.

-Luckily, it turns out to suit my needs even more so than the CKEditor's did !
+Luckily, it turns out to suit my needs even more so than the *CKEditor*'s did !

 # How it works

 When enabled, this plugin display a dashed line with a "return" button when the mouse cursor comes near an area where the text cursor can't be placed.

-Typically unreachable areas :
+**Typically unreachable areas** :
 - Between two consecutives DIV/IMG elements
 - Between the top of the editor area and the first element (if it's a DIV or IMG tag).
 - Same goes for the bottom and the last element